Friday, March 27, 2026

 FROM employees;

--- Alias with a space — double quotes required
+-- Alias with space or special characters — use double quotes

 SELECT salary * 12 AS "Annual Salary" FROM employees;